Jonny-exe/binary-fractions/binary_fractions/README.md

 - `self_value` _str, TwosComplement_ - twos-complement string to be
   inverted
-- `simplify` _bool_ - If True, try to change the string as little as possible in format.
+- `simplify` _bool_ - If False, try to change the string as little as possible in format.
-  If False, returned string will also be simplified by removing unnecessary digits.
+  If True, returned string will also be simplified by removing unnecessary digits.

 **Returns**:

-  str, TwosComplement: returns the bitwise negated string, a twos-complement formated string.
+  Union[str, TwosComplement]: returns the bitwise negated string, a twos-complement formated string.
 The return type is str if input was of class str, return type is